-If the organization has a material change (other than from unusual grants-see instructions for line 28) in its sources of support during the current tax year, the data ordinarily required in the Support Schedule covering the years 2001 through 2004 must be submitted for the years 2001 through 2005.
+If the organization has a material change (other than from unusual grants-see instructions for line 28) in its sources of support during the current tax year, the data ordinarily required in the Support Schedule covering the years 2002 through 2005 must be submitted for the years 2002 through 2006.
 Prepare and attach a 5-year schedule using the same format as provided in the Support Schedule for lines 15 through 28.

 Lines 5 through 14.
 Reason for Non-Private Foundation Status.
 Check one of the boxes on these lines to indicate the reason the organization is not a private foundation.
-The organization's exemption letter states this reason, or the local IRS office can tell you.
+The organization's exemption letter states this reason, or the local IRS office can tell the organization the reason.